-Up until now, UX/UI designers have primarily used graphical elements to support excellent user experience.
+Up until now, UX/UI designers have primarily used graphical elements to support an excellent user experience.

 But they are facing a new challenge, a new design realm full of possibility.

-As strange as it may sound, the design is no longer just about selecting or creating the right visuals.
+As strange as it may sound, the future of product design is no longer just about selecting or creating the right visuals.
 Instead, there is another realm to consider: audible tools.